Stories

 My first trip was to the Lake House, east on I-20.
 I was a nervous wreck; I-20, like always, was under construction.

 At the Lake House, everyone loved the car and wanted a ride.
 No one would drive it.
-I asked Bee, my son's girlfriend, to pose with it and she agreed.
+I asked Bee, my son's girlfriend, to pose with it and she agreed, beginning a tradition of girls posing with my car for my camera.

-On my way back to Lexington, I began to realize how much people loved Mustangs.
-When a car pulled up on my seven and stayed there, I was irritated.
-When they passed, I saw that a girl was hanging out of her window taking photos of my car.
+Driving back to Lexington, I realized how much people loved Mustangs.
+A car irritated me by pulling up on my seven and staying there.
+When they finally passed, a pretty girl was hanging out of the passenger window taking photos of my car.

 As I drove into Lexington, a group of kids hanging out in the Kroger parking lot began bowing and chanting, "We're not worthy."

-Every wash day, someone stops to talk to me about my car or stops to tell me about their Mustang.
+Every wash day, someone stopped to talk to me about my car or to tell me about their Mustang.
 They all told me how they still wish they had theirs.

 Bess with Bee

-Since buying her, I have made a few improvements, which I decided to keep Roush:
+I made a few improvements, which I kept Roush.

 To begin, I carefully removed the Town and Country sticker revealing her name, "Bess," while removing Bessemer.

-I installed a Roush Stage two Suspension, lowering Bess's front-end an inch and rear-end a half-inch.
-Her handling is much stiffer and sure.
+I installed a Roush Stage Two suspension, lowering Bess's front end an inch and rear end a half-inch.
+Her handling was much stiffer and more sure.

-A Roush Cold Air Intake helps her breathe and adds about 15 horsepower.
-I decided not to Supercharge her; I prefer the rumble of a naturally aspirated V8 to the whine of a supercharged engine.
+A Roush Cold Air Intake helped her breathe and added about 15 horsepower.
+I didn't Supercharge her, preferring the rumble of a naturally aspirated V8 to the whine of a supercharged engine.

-A Roush Short Throw Shifter, though very "notchy," makes shifts faster and more fun.
+A Roush Short Throw Shifter, though very "notchy," made shifts faster and more fun.

-She has Juju which keeps her safe from bad stuff.
-This Talisman includes:
+She had Juju to keep her safe from bad stuff.
+This Talisman included: